 By adding in a compelling customer quote – even when anonymity is important – it reinforces how you’ve met their needs and solved their problems.
 And, if you’re in the B2B marketplace, adding specific results such as savings, revenue gains, or ROI always helps illustrate the value you’ve offered your customer.

-Using case studies in your marketing
+Using case studies in your business marketing

 So now you know how and why case studies can be so important for your business, your next step is to build case studies into your marketing plan to open up new opportunities for your business.